March 17, 2021

 December 27, 2020:

 The Coronavirus Response and Relief Supplemental Appropriations Act of 2021, which was signed into law on December 27, 2020, authorizes a second round of Economic Impact Payments to eligible individuals.
-The second round of Economic Impact Payments are not subject to intercept for past-due child support.
+The second round of Economic Impact Payments (EIP) are not subject to intercept for past-due child support, when paid as an advance.
+If the EIP is included in a tax refund payment, it is subject to intercept.
 For more information please visit Treasury Offset Program - TOP Frequently Asked Questions (FAQs) for the Public on COVID-19.

 April 21, 2020: